thisislezhang/thisislezhang.github.io/index.md

 Dr. Le Zhang is an incoming Assistant Professor in School of Engineering, College of Engineering and Physical Sciences at the University of Birmingham, affiliated with Digital Healthcare and Medical Imaging Research Group.
 Dr. Zhang is now a Researcher at the University of Oxford since 2022.
 Before that, he was a Research Fellow at University College London since 2019 working with Prof. Daniel Alexander.
 Under the supervision of Prof. Alejandro F Frangi, he obtained his Ph.D. in Medical Image Computing from the University of Sheffield in 2019.

 ## Opening:
-Dr. Le Zhang is looking for PhD students with strong motivation to work on reliable machine learning and medical image analysis, especially PhD students with CSC’s support potentially.
+Dr. Le Zhang is looking for PhD students and machine learning software engineer with strong motivation to work on reliable machine learning and medical image analysis, especially PhD students with CSC’s support potentially.
 Please feel free to drop an email (le.zhang@dph.ox.ac.uk) if you are interested!
 *   Foundation models for generalizable disease detection from retinal images
 *   Generative AI for Medical Imaging
 *   Multimodal learning for population health studies